shamil8/new-course-js/README.md

 1. What is it
 2. 🌟 Base structure
 3. Work with the DOM
-4. Additional features
+4. Extra features

- and more interesting things.
+5. Create game (practice)
+6. Objects and functions
+7. EC 6 (syntax)
+8. Asynchrony
+9. Create app (practice)

+Finished!

 Thanks!